-Perhaps, but SAP has for its entire history been focused on closeness.
-I don’t know how the most closed off software vendor that ever existed (IBM would be a close second) in enterprise software can claim now to be open.
-I have had so many conversations on projects with SAP and SAP consultants at Deloitte, IBM, etc.. where it has been explained to me that it is a good thing that SAP is such a closed system.
+Perhaps, but SAP has, for its entire history, been focused on closeness.
+I don’t know how the most closed-off software vendor that ever existed (IBM would be a close second) in enterprise software can claim now to be open.
+I have had so many conversations on projects with SAP and SAP consultants at Deloitte, IBM, etc. where it has been explained to me that it is a good thing that SAP is such a closed system.
 And that customers should only be using SAP applications because integration is such a pain.
-In fact, it is hard to describe to those who have not experienced it, but most the SAP consultants and consultancies I know consider non-SAP applications to be non-starters.
+It is hard to describe to those who have not experienced it, but most of the SAP consultants and consultancies I know consider non-SAP applications to be non-starters.
 If you are an SAP consultant, it does not pay for you ever to praise non-SAP software.
 That software may become popular, and that is not profit maximizing for the SAP consultant.

 Therefore, SAP has hundreds of thousands of consultants that are loyal to them (the vast majority not working for SAP) to help block out non-SAP applications.
 This applies equally to IT decision makers in customers that use SAP, which often sees their allegiance being more with SAP and the SAP ecosystem than with their present employer.